-We deal with a wide range of clients from individual tax payers to small & medium sized businesses to Self-Managed Superannuation Funds.
+We deal with a wide range of clients from individual tax payers to small & medium sized businesses to larger business and Self-Managed Superannuation Funds.
 We have clients locally, as well as interstate & international.

 We have experience in many different business areas and with all business structures.

 Our relationship with our clients is more than just about making sure their compliance work is up to date.
-We work with our clients to grow & develop their business, offering a range of services to suit their needs.
+We want to work with our clients to grow & develop their business and personal wealth and offer a range of services to suit their needs.

 A Tax Agent must be registered with the Tax Practitioners Board and follow strict regulations that ensure they act in a professional manner.